Connect with others who understand.

 Fortunately, there are several different migraine treatments available these days.
 Many work similarly to infused therapies to relieve your symptoms and prevent migraine headaches.

-Oral medications are taken more regularly than infusions.
-Rimegepant is taken every other day to prevent migraine attacks, and it can also be taken to treat a migraine attack at the first signs of one starting.
-Ubrogepant is taken as a rescue treatment to stop migraine attacks as soon as they start.
-Zavegepant, available as a nasal spray, is also used for treating migraine attacks after they’ve begun.
+Many oral medications are taken more often than infusions.
+For example, one preventive medication is taken every other day to prevent migraine attacks, and it may also be taken to treat a migraine as it happens.
+Drugs called rescue treatments are taken during migraine attacks to help stop them as soon as they start.
+Another type of gepant is available as a nasal spray and is also used for treating migraine attacks after they’ve begun.

 If you’re admitted to the hospital, you may receive other therapies along with migraine medication.
 Dehydration can trigger migraine headaches, so you’ll likely get IV fluids.
 Electrolytes like sodium and potassium can also boost hydration if needed.
 IV fluids don’t contain any medications, but they may make you feel better while in the hospital.

-If you’re still experiencing frequent migraine attacks on your current treatment plan, make an appointment with your doctor or neurologist (brain specialist).
+If you’re still experiencing frequent migraine attacks on your current treatment plan, make an appointment with your doctor or neurologist (a specialist in brain and nerve disorders).
 They’ll explain your treatment options, which can include infusion therapy.
-You may have to try other medications first before trying a preventative infusion therapy like eptinezumab.
+You may have to try other medications first before trying an infusion therapy option.

 Overall, it’s important to work closely with your doctor to find which treatments work best for you.
 Finding the right combination of medications can take time, but it can help improve your overall quality of life.

 Have you had infusion therapy to treat migraine?
-Was it effective?
+How did it work for you?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 Jazmin N. McSwain, Pharm.D., BCPS completed pharmacy school at the University of South Florida College of Pharmacy and residency training at Bay Pines Veterans Affairs.
 Learn more about her here.